benjlevesque/vector-scalingo-buildpack/README.md

 # Vector Scalingo Buildpack

-⚠️ This project is a port of the original
+⚠️ This project is a fork of the original
 [Vector Heroku Buildpack](https://github.com/vectordotdev/vector-heroku-buildpack)
 documented for Scalingo.